This page contains detailed instructions about:

 Command A is configured as a conversational model, meaning it is optimized for interactive experiences, such as chatbots, where the model engages in dialogue.
 This kind of behavior is conditioned with a system message; system messages vary for different models, and in the case of Command A, it is written such that the model will reply in a conversational fashion, provide introductory statements and follow-up questions, and use Markdown as well as LaTeX where appropriate.

-The (conversational) system message for Command A looks like this:
+The (conversational) system instruction for Command A looks like this:

-Observe that the system message contains the following instructions explicitly asking for interactivity:
+Observe that the system instruction (preamble) contains the following instructions explicitly asking for interactivity:

 These instructions are useful in conversational settings.
 However, in other circumstances a non-interactive model might be preferred, such as when asking the model to generate structured data formats that are parsed directly and automatically.